OpenCyphal/pycyphal/CONTRIBUTING.rst

 There is support for automatic testing on other operating systems (after all, the library is cross-platform), but it is intended for CI use only.

+There is a dedicated directory ``.test_deps/`` in the project root that stores any third-party dependencies that cannot be easily procured from package managers.
+Naturally, these are mostly Windows-specific utilities.

 The script ``test.sh`` can be used to run the unit tests, static code analysis, documentation generation, and so on, locally or on a CI server.
-At the time of writing, the script takes some 30 minutes to run, so it may not work well for development;
+At the time of writing, the script takes some 20 minutes to run, so it may not work well for development;
 consider invoking pytest manually on a specific directory, file, or function instead (command-line option ``-k``).
 For more information refer to the PyTest documentation.